Inactive Members of Involvements

 Step 1

-Go to the organization > Members tab.
+Go to the Involvement > People > Members tab.

-Select Date > Inactive Date to sort by that date.
+Select Dates > Inactive Date to sort by that date.
 Everyone with the same Inactive Date will be together.
 This is just like the tip above, except that you will select Inactive Date instead of Join Date.

 Step 2